rosa-skn/festival/README.md

 # Animated Landing Page

-An animated landing page for a space exploration company, built using HTML, CSS, and JavaScript.
+An animated landing page for a space exploration company, built using HTML, CSS, JavaScript, and GSAP (GreenSock Animation Platform).

 ## Description